ThinkDataEd/curriculum/docs/unit2/lesson12.md

 days.
 Students without a mobile device may set reminders using a method available to them.

 12. Focus students’ attention on the *Stress/Chill* survey questions (you may display the questions on the Campaign Guidelines document).
-Ask students to generate three statistical investigative questions that could be answered using the *Stress/Chill* data.
+Ask students to generate three statistical questions that could be answered using the *Stress/Chill* data.

 13. Then, ask them to write down in their DS journals some predictions about what they think they will